mozilla/normandy/docs/dev/concepts.rst

 .. _JEXL: https://github.com/TechnologyAdvice/Jexl
 .. _Telemetry: https://wiki.mozilla.org/Telemetry

-.. _runtime:
+.. _client:

 Normandy Client
 ---------------
 The Normandy client is `a Firefox component`_ that reads and executes instructions from the server.
-Upon activation (typically every few hours), the runtime:
+Upon activation (typically every few hours), the client:

 1. Downloads :ref:`recipes <recipes>` from the Normandy service.
 2. Verifies the signature of the recipes.
-3. Evaluates the recipe filters and filters out recipes that do not match the client the runtime is installed within.
+3. Evaluates the recipe filters and removes recipes that do not match the client.
-4. Passes the recipes to the corresponding action code for execution.
+4. Executes the corresponding action code using the recipe's arguments.

 .. _a Firefox component: https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/normandy